ingewortel/negative-selection-2020/README.md

 the README.md files in each of those folders.

 All analyses are described in the methods section of the manuscript, so the content of the `model/` and `data/` folders should together suffice to reproduce all figures in the manuscript.
-For convenience, we will later also upload a complete folder with all (simulation, analysis and plotting) code that can be used to generate the figures automatically.
+For convenience, we have also uploaded a complete folder with all (simulation, analysis and plotting) code that can be used to generate the figures automatically under `figures/`.
+This folder has a separate README on how to reproduce all figures automatically.
+The information below provides a more general overview of the model and its usage.

 ## About the model